UCBerkeleySETI/meerkat-backend-interface/docs/REDIS_DOCUMENTATION.md

 # Redis Documentation

 *The information made available by this interface and the format within which it is stored in redis*

+The [redis-py](https://github.com/andymccurdy/redis-py) python module is used in the `meerkat-backend-interface`.

 # Key-Value Pairs
 *Key-value pairs created by the different modules.*